 The Lion’s Mane

 Throughout history, manes of male lions have inspired admiration and fear yet no consensus has been reached concerning its function.

-Darwin suggested that manes were used to protect the male during fights, however there is greater advantage to avoiding a fight altogether.
-This requires a signal that can convey fighting ability.
+Darwin suggested that manes were used to protect the male during fights, however, there is greater advantage of avoiding a fight altogether.
+This requires a signal that can convey the fighting ability.

-In sexual selection hair is condition dependant, and its extent and pigmentation is linked to testosterone levels as well as nutritional deficiencies.
+In sexual selection, hair is condition-dependent, and its extent and pigmentation are linked to testosterone levels as well as nutritional deficiencies.
 A study by West (2005) therefore hypothesised that manes may function in any of three ways; as a shield against injury, as a signal of the males fighting ability and as a sign of a males physiological status.
 The study set out to look at each of these three functions:

 The study started to look at the second and third possible functions, that of the mane as a signal of fighting ability and physiological condition.
 It was found that the manes of males of the Serengeti study area changed over time both in length and pigmentation, and also that manes grew longer and darkened with the increase in testosterone during adolescence.

 The study also found a correlation between mane length and colour and several ecological factors; in males over five years of age, mane length was closely associated with injury, leading to a possible signal that a short mane was an indication of lower fighting ability.

 Testosterone levels were found to be higher in males with darker manes, and therefore a possible signal of increased fighting ability.
 Further, darker maned males were generally better fed suggesting a higher dominance level or better hunting ability.